Guarapuava: History

-Discovered by the Portuguese in 1770 and founded in 1810, the city name derives from the Língua Geral of São Paulo agûarápuaba, meaning "place of Maned wolves sound" (gûará, Maned wolf + pu, sound/noise + aba, place).
-The city has the commemorative date of the anniversary date of December 9, due to the onset of colonization between Rio Coutinho and the Rio Jordão in the parish of Our Lady of Bethlehem in 1819, with the demarcation of village and church.
+Discovered by the Portuguese in 1770 and founded in 1810, the city name derives from the Língua Geral of São Paulo agûarápuaba, meaning 'place of maned wolf's sound' (gûará, Maned wolf + pu, sound/noise + aba, place).
+The city commemorates its anniversary on December 9, due to the onset of colonization between Rio Coutinho and the Rio Jordão in the parish of Our Lady of Bethlehem in 1819, with the demarcation of village and church.

-This location was chosen to start because of colonization at the time had a predilection to take up the field, with broad horizons, that through this natural feature, offering ease of defense against the Indians.

-The first villages started up near Jaguariaíva, Pirai, Furnas, Castro, and Iapó Pouso of Ponta Grossa.
+The first villages started up near Jaguariaíva, Piraí, Furnas, Castro, and Iapó Pouso of Ponta Grossa.
 Cities formed along the long path south until you come near the region where it is today the City of Guarapuava.

-Its urban area has important role in its initial phase of Chagas Father Francisco Lima, who has started the occupation, based on some criteria of aesthetics, looking for the requirements contained in the charter of April 1, 1809, Count of Linhares, already determined that the standards to be followed by the buildings to be built.
-As for the point-core refers to Cathedral of Our Lady of Bethlehem, located at the top of the River Basin Cascavel, which was an important reference point for society of the time.
+Its urban area played an important role in its initial phase, with Chagas Father Francisco Lima starting the occupation based on aesthetic criteria, following the requirements contained in the charter of April 1, 1809, by the Count of Linhares, which determined the standards for the buildings to be constructed.
+As for the point-core, it refers to the Cathedral of Our Lady of Bethlehem, located at the top of the River Basin Cascavel, which was an important reference point for society of the time.
 The first mayor of Guarapuava was Colonel Pedro Lustosa de Siqueira.

 In the year 1852, on July 17, the town of Our Lady of Bethlehem, was elevated to the category of town.
-On May 2, 1859 the district was created in Guarapuava, and José Antônio Araújo Vasconcelos of the first court of law.
-The Town of Our Lady of Bethlehem received annual city on April 12, 1871, by Law No. 271.
-Being separated from the municipality of Castro.
+On May 2, 1859, the district was created in Guarapuava, and José Antônio Araújo Vasconcelos became the first court of law.
+The Town of Our Lady of Bethlehem was granted city status on April 12, 1871, by Law No. 271, separating it from the municipality of Castro.

 Economy

 The agricultural sector represents approximately 18% of the composition of GDP.
 The council has strong participation in agricultural production in the state.
-It is one of the largest producers of Maris Piper potato in Brazil and also a major producer of corn, soybeans and barley.
-The industry has 35% share of the GDP, and the timber industry is the industrial activity that employs the most.
-Manufacture of paper and cardboard, beverage, chemical byproducts, and agro-food industry also has strong participation.
-The service sector is growing gradually and now includes about 47% of Guarapuava GDP.
+It is one of the largest producers of Maris Piper potatoes in Brazil and also a major producer of corn, soybeans, and barley.
+The industry has a 35% share of the GDP, and the timber industry is the industrial activity that employs the most.
+Manufacture of paper and cardboard, beverages, chemical byproducts, and agro-food industry also have strong participation.
+The service sector is growing gradually and now includes about 47% of Guarapuava's GDP.

 Education

 In 2006, there were 68 state-run schools.

-Guarapuava has two public universities, the "Universidade Estadual do Centro-Oeste" and "Universidade Tecnologica Federal do Paraná" and three private colleges, "Faculdade Guarapuava", "Centro Universitário Campo Real" and "Faculdade Guairacá".
+Guarapuava has two public universities, the 'Universidade Estadual do Centro-Oeste' and the 'Universidade Tecnológica Federal do Paraná', and three private colleges, 'Faculdade Guarapuava', 'Centro Universitário Campo Real', and 'Faculdade Guairacá'.

 Twin town

-Through Municipal Law 14/1988, Guarapuava has been declarared Twin Town, or Cidade Irmã with Rastatt, a city in Germany.
+Through Municipal Law 14/1988, Guarapuava has been declared a Twin Town, or Cidade Irmã, with Rastatt, a city in Germany.